grackle-project/grackle/CONTRIBUTING.rst

 .. note:: If you already know how to use the `mercurial version control system
    <http://mercurial-scm.org>`_ and are comfortable with handling it yourself,
-   the quickest way to contribute to yt is to `fork us on BitBucket
+   the quickest way to contribute to Grackle is to `fork us on BitBucket
    <http://bitbucket.org/grackle/grackle/fork>`_, make your changes, push the
    changes to your fork and issue a `pull request
    <http://bitbucket.org/grackle/grackle/pull-requests>`_.
 The rest of this